Get the best advice on how to travel to Sri Lanka with practical tips and inspiration from Wayfaring Views and other Sri Lanka travel blogs.

 - Convertible pants or travel capris.
 The temples ask that you respect their traditions so you need to cover your shoulders and wear shorts/pants/skirts below the knee.

 - A bathing suit.
 It’s hot in Sri Lanka.
 If your hotel has a pool, you are going to want to use it.

-Bonus #7- Don’t forget to consider travel insurance.
+Bonus #6- Don’t forget to consider travel insurance.
 I have an annual plan with Allianz and it covers cancellation, gear and medical situations.

-Your parting shot
+Your parting shot:

 Get more Wayfaring Views and subscribe to the newsletter.

-Share Sri Lanka and pin this post
+Share these things to do in Sri Lanka and pin this post

 Thank you for the valuable post!
 I really enjoyed the way you’re writing, it’s very helpful for who is planning to travel or enjoy the vacation Sri Lanka.